 The Hofburg in the city centre house the Imperial Crown Jewels of the Austrian Empire.
 Relics and treasures from the 10th century through to the 19th century are on display in this permanent exhibition.
 This exhibition represents over 100 years of European history.
 The Imperial Treasury is divided into two collections spanning numerous rooms.
 The collections are the Secular collection and the Ecclesiastical collection.
 The Secular collection displays Imperial artefacts from the House of Habsburg, including jewels, crowns, orbs and robes.
 Treasuries were propaganda machines built to legitimise power and wealth.

 The Ecclesiastical collection contains numerous religious treasures, including relics and objects ascribed to the private ownership of Saints.
 The collection was amazing we spent over 3 hours looking at the displays.
 Highlights of the Ecclesiastical collection include The Holy Lance (the lance that was supposed to have pierced Jesus’s side), parts of the true cross, The Imperial Crown of the Holy Roman Empire, The Imperial Crown of the Austrian Empire, The Coronation Robes of the Kingdom of Lombardy and the cradle of the king of Rome just to name a few.
 The religious relics were a real highlight for me.
-I am not religious at all but I love religious history and to possibility see tangible artefacts was amazing.
+I am not religious at all but I love religious history and to possibly see tangible artefacts were amazing.
 The robes, crowns and jewels were amazing.
 It shows what a privileged and extravagant life these royals lived.This was among our favourite attraction of our 5 things not to miss in Vienna, the history was amazing!

 Amazing is the only way I can describe the Vienna Imperial Treasury.

-Discover two of the most fascinating sights in Vienna with this practical combo ticket.
+Discover two of the fascinating sights in Vienna with this practical combo ticket.
 Visit the Imperial Treasury and admire the stunning jewels.
 Observe the morning exercise of the famous Lipizzaner horses at the Spanish Riding School.

 For more information and bookings click HERE.